CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 AngularJS is a framework for building dynamic web applications.
 It lets you use HTML as your template language and extend HTML's syntax to express your application's components.
 AngularJS is added to an HTML page with a `<script>` tag.

-AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.
+AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.

+**_What follows is a very basic introduction to AngularJS.
+The purpose of this chapter is to give you a basic understanding of the framework and provide you with a foundation to move on to more advanced techniques when working with Ionic._ **

 Let's have a look at a very basic AngularJS application